duxsco/gpg-web-of-trust/README.md

 I refrain from using GnuPG's Web of Trust approach.
 Thus, I am doing a minimal export of my public key excluding all signatures except the most recent self-signature on each user ID.

-1. Export your GnuPG public key:
+1. This step can be skipped if you followed the instructions under [caption 1](#1-make-sure-that-public-keys-are-published-without-later-modifications) (recommended).
+Export your GnuPG public key:

 ```bash
 gpg --export-options export-minimal --armor --export "YOUR KEY ID" > pubkey.asc